hosseinabadii/Docker/Projects/01 nodejs-nginx/README.md

 ## Prerequisites

-- Docker and Docker Compose installed on your machine.
+- Docker installed on your machine.

 ## How to Run the Project